Opposed Application

 “Our

-clients' view is that since you are terminating more than 5
+clients view is that since you are terminating more than 5 employees,

-employees, you are obliged to comply with the provisions of section
+you are obliged to comply with the provisions of section 12C of the

-purport to act in terms of section 12(4) of the same Act because in
+in terms of section 12(4) of the same Act because in your letter

-your letter giving notice of termination, you specifically advise the
+giving notice of termination, you specifically advise the employees

-employees that you are terminating employment due to the unfavourable
+that you are terminating employment due to the unfavourable economic

-economic conditions.
-It is clear therefore that the termination is
+conditions.
+It is clear therefore that the termination is being done

-being done on an individual basis per se with respect, the Labour Act
+on an individual basis per se with respect, the Labour Act provides

-provides in section 12D, thereof that were an employer is facing
+in section 12D, thereof that were an employer is facing financial

 (a)